KCBCC, 7011 Ogden Road., S.E., Alberta, Canada

 What is meditation?

-Meditation is a mental and physical course of action that a person uses to separate themselves from their thoughts and feelings in order to become fully aware.
+Meditation is a mental and physical course of action that a person uses to

-Meditation has no supernatural side, nor is the person meditation trying to get into a hypnotic state, or to get in touch with angels or anything like that.
+get into a hypnotic state, or to get in touch with angels or anything like

-A successful meditator is just simply being; not judging, not thinking, just simply being aware and at peace; living each moment as it comes as fully as possible.
+simply being aware and at peace; living each moment as it comes as fully as

 Many different courses of actions can be meditation.